zksx/nuzlocke/README.md

 python3 -m venv nuzlocke-venv
 ```

-To activate the virtual enviroment use the following command:
+Now activate the virtual enviroment use the following command:
 ```bash
 source nuzlocke-env/bin/activate
 ```
+**Note this virtual eniroment needs to be activate anytime you run the script.**

 ### Installing Requirements

-Know that the virtual enviroment is set up we can install the dependencies from requirements.txt into the nuzlocke-venv.
+Now that the virtual enviroment is set up we can install the dependencies from requirements.txt into nuzlocke-venv.
+Note this virtual eniroment needs to be activate anytime you run the script.
 ```bash
 pip3 install -r requirements.txt
 ```

+### Setting up Youtube-API

+You'll need to seeet up